 Mid-term transit investments will cost approximately \$22 million.
-Multiple conditions could trigger the mid-term transit investments.
-The purposes for a phased approach with triggers are to effectively allocate scarce city resources and to postpone construction impacts to property owners who endured construction just seven years ago.
+Multiple conditions could create the conditions for the mid-term transit investments.
+The purposes for a phased approach with conditions are to effectively allocate scarce city resources and to postpone construction impacts to property owners who endured construction just seven years ago.

-Triggers are: corridor ridership approaches 1,000 boardings per day; intersection approaches (e.g., northbound approach, southbound approach) on North College Avenue experience level of service F conditions; corridor population and employment approximately doubles from current levels, or major rehabilitation maintenance of the corridor creates an opportunity to "one-build" the project.
+Conditions are: corridor ridership approaches 1,000 boardings per day; intersection approaches (e.g., northbound approach, southbound approach) on North College Avenue experience level of service F conditions; corridor population and employment approximately doubles from current levels, or major rehabilitation maintenance of the corridor creates an opportunity to "one-build" the project.

-- Construct Business Access Transit (BAT) lanes, MAX stations with mobility hubs, and complete shared-use paths on North College Avenue - Acquire property for and construct a bus turn-around north of Terry Lake Road - Increase bus frequency (15-minutes on North College Avenue and 15-minutes on Route 8) and service hours - Create a mobility hub near the Willox Lane roundabout in conjunction with redevelopment of the former Albertson' - Construct medians south of Conifer Street - Provide regional stormwater detention
+- Construct Business Access Transit (BAT) lanes, MAX stations with mobility hubs, and complete shared-use paths on North College Avenue - Acquire property for and construct a bus turn-around north of Terry Lake Road - Increase bus frequency (15-minutes on North College Avenue and 15-minutes on Route 8) and service hours - Create a mobility hub near the Willox Lane roundabout in conjunction with redevelopment of the former Albertson's - Construct medians south of Conifer Street - Provide regional stormwater detention - New regional transit to Wellington